 For more on how to share your data, please see our making your data more open guidance

 Funders and the University do recognise legitimate constraints on data sharing.
 It is up to you, the researcher, to make an informed judgement on what can and what cannot be shared based on legal, ethical, and commercial considerations

 However, any access restrictions must be justified.
 Full details should be included in your data management plan, the data statement appended to your publications, and in the metadata for the data.

 Funders often indicate the direct costs that should be included in your grant proposal.
 Some of these include:

 - Publication costs, including colour printing and article processing charges to publish open access

 - Data management and data sharing.
 Details of any resources needed to meet your funder’s RDM requirements should be included in your data management plan (DMP).

 The Research Finance team can offer you further help on costing and pricing for your bid.

 What to include:

-Publication costs: Research Councils UK provide a block fund to Surrey for covering open access costs.
+Publication costs: UKRI provides a block fund to Surrey for covering open access costs.
 You do not need to write the costs into their bids.
 For other funders, you need to include publication costs in the grant application.
 These funders include the European Research Council and the Leverhulme Trust (N.B. currently the Trust does not mandate open access, but will support costing of open access during the life of the grant).